knotcity/http-requests-signer/README.md

 # Knot HTTP Requests Signer

-Library used to sign http request as defined in https://tools.ietf.org/html/draft-cavage-http-signatures-12.
+Library used to sign the HTTP request as defined in https://tools.ietf.org/html/draft-cavage-http-signatures-12.
 More info on why we use it can be found [here](https://doc.knotcity.io/services/http-signature/).

 # Installation

-This project is written in Typescript using Node.js 12 and targeting es2017.
+This project is written in TypeScript using Node.js 12 and targeting es2017.
 It MAY work for older versions of Node.js.

 Install using npm: